 Sandipan: First off, before setting anything in stone, you want to have logical process driven guys.
 A good time to set in processes is after you’ve broken into a small fraction of your target market.
 Figuring out things like your business model, product-market fit, etc is of great importance and comes before the rest.

 Good employee retention strategies

 Sandipan: Transparency is extremely important.
 If you have nothing to hide, you have nothing to fear.
 Everyone should feel that they can express themselves.
-Although rare, suppressed feelings can often emerge in the form of emotional flares causing people to leave.
+Although rare, suppressed feelings can often emerge in the form of emotional flares and can cause people to leave.
 Pay is more often the case for people leaving.
 Be honest to yourself and pay the person what is fair.
 If the person is using the act of quitting as leverage to up his/her salary despite being paid in a fair manner, let them go.
-Secrecy with salaries makes things unstable.

 Additional tips to hiring team players